CallFire/callfire-ivr-samples/Utilities/README.md

 TimeoutCounter

 This IVR incorporates a Setvar and an If tag to count the number of times a user executes the Timeout function.
 Each time this is triggered, the value of the Setvar increases by one.
 At a given threshold, the If tag will announce that the maximum number of attempts has been reached, and terminate the call.

+TransferByDay

+This inbound IVR was requested by a client who needed the calls transferred based on the day of the week.
+If no one answers the call, and during the weekends, the call is directed to a voice mail module.